 The Designated Agency Ethics Official (“DAEO”) for NARA has determined that all non-Federal members of the Committee are “representatives” for purposes of federal ethics laws and regulations (rather than Special Government Employees or SGEs), and, thus, do not need to file annual financial disclosure reports.
 All Representative members must comply with the following guidelines: (1) Representatives appointed to the Committee are expected to provide the Committee with the “interests, views or biases” of a non-governmental entity or recognizable group of stakeholders in the area of FOIA that that member represents, and to exercise their best judgment about the matters under consideration.

 Nominations.
-The Chairperson will solicit and accept nominations for Committee membership and confirm that the nominees are empowered through rank, position, or delegation to speak for their representative agencies, departments, or organizations.
+The Chairperson will solicit and accept nominations for Committee membership.
+Potential nominees are responsible for complying with any procedures and/or receiving necessary approvals from their agency or organization prior to submitting their name and information for consideration.

 Appointment.
 The AOTUS shall appoint all Committee members.